nnguyen2255/BINF-5507-Materials/Assignment2/README.md

 ● Scripts/main.ipynb: A notebook to implement both regression and classification models using the provided dataset.
 ● README.md: Brief documentation describing your project and instructions for running your code

+we will use the Heart Disease Dataset from the UCI Machine Learning Repository - https://archive.ics.uci.edu/dataset/45/heart+disease